 - Track and improve upon areas of the organization where consistent dissatisfaction is expressed by participants

 Before completing the following form, please consider the following steps (both of which are consistent with “self-management”):

 1) Make changes in your own behavior, as a means of eliciting different behavior in the person you are concerned about;

 2) Address the issue directly with the person or group you are concerned about, with the goal of reaching a resolution.

-If, after consultation with the Assistant Executive Director, a concern is not resolved to the satisfaction of the parties, any party may appeal the outcome to the Executive Director, by submitting a summary (500 words maximum) of the situation and the requested actions.
-Similarly, the decision of the Executive Director may be appealed to the President (also using a 500 word summary), and again to the Executive Committee of the Board (also using a 500 word summary).
-Starting with an appeal to the Executive Director, the appeal must occur within 30 days after the previous decision is communicated, unless there are extenuating circumstances.
+If, after consultation with the Assistant Executive Director, a concern is not resolved to the satisfaction of the parties, any party may appeal the outcome to the Executive Director, within 30 days, by submitting a summary (500 words maximum) of the situation and the requested actions.
+Similarly, the decision of the Executive Director may be appealed to the President (also using a 500-word summary), and again to the Executive Committee of the Board (also using a 500 word summary).

 The Executive Committee is the final arbiter of how to respond to concerns, unless at its own discretion it consults with the full Board of Directors.

 In the online community, concerns are responded to by the procedures established by that community, and decisions also may be appealed to the Executive Director, the President, and Executive Committee of the Board.